 Book Qatar Qsuites Before American AAdvantage

 Considered by many to be the best business class experience in the sky, Qatar Airways’ Qsuites is one you won’t want to miss.
-Now, we’re guessing most of you will plan to use American miles when you’re ready to book, but don’t sleep on Asia Miles.
+Many of you based in the USA will plan to use American AAdvantage miles when you’re ready to book, but don’t sleep on Asia Miles either, particularly given how easy they are to earn from Citi, Amex, Chase and Capital One.

-While Cathay Pacific will require you to pay the steep carrier-imposed surcharges, you have a huge advantage when booking.
+While Cathay Pacific will require you to pay th carrier-imposed surcharges charged by Qatar, you have a huge advantage when booking.
 Rather than waiting until 330 days from departure — when you can book with America, you can book 360 days from departure.

 Qantas Business Class On A Dreamliner

-Premium cabin award space on Qantas can be tough to find, but their new business class product on the Boeing 787-9 Dreamliner is worth the hunt.
-With long, long flights to London and Los Angeles, lying down is really a difference maker.
+Premium cabin award space on Qantas can be tough to find, but their new business class setup on the Boeing 787-9 Dreamliner is worth hunt for.
+With long, ultra long flights to London and Los Angeles, lying down is really a difference maker.

 For 75,000 Asia Miles, you can book a one-way business class ticket on several routes from the U.S. including: